jupyterlite/jupyterlite/README.md

 Although JupyterLite is currently being developed by core Jupyter developers, the project is still _unofficial_.

-Not all the usual features available in JupyterLab and the Classic Notebook will work with JupyterLite, but many already do!
+Not all the features available in JupyterLab and the Classic Notebook will work with JupyterLite, but many do!

 Don't hesitate to check out the [documentation](https://jupyterlite.readthedocs.io/en/stable/howto/index.html) for more